 Why is revision hip surgery needed?

-The majority of hip replacements are successful and last throughout a patient’s lifetime.
-However, sadly there are situations where revision hip surgery becomes necessary.
+Many hip replacements are successful and last throughout a patient’s lifetime.
+However, sadly there are situations where revision of the original surgery becomes necessary.

-Implants typically fail for one of a few reasons: loosening, infection, dislocation, fracture, or mechanical failure of the implant.
+Implants typically fail for one of a few reasons: loosening, infection, dislocation, fracture, or mechanical failure of the implant (wear and loosening).

-The commonest reason for revision hip replacement is loosening following years of function.
+The commonest reason to revise a hip replacement is loosening following years of function.
 All hip implants are subject to friction and wear as the joint surfaces rub against each other during motion.
 As they wear out they may loosen and cause pain.
 Younger and more active patients have a higher rate of revision due to the increased demands they place on their implants.

 An implanted hip may become infected at the time of surgery or many years in the future.
 If a joint replacement is infected it will require further surgery to eradicate the infection.
 The type and number of surgeries is dependent on both patient and infection characteristics and will be tailored to suit each person.

 Dislocation is another mode of failure.
 There are many possible causes of dislocation, including wear and loosening, component malposition and patient factors.
-Where a patient has a dislocating joint replacement then hip revision surgery may be necessary to restore stability and confidence in the hip joint.
+Where a patient has a dislocating joint replacement revision surgery maybe necessary to restore stability and confidence in the hip joint.

 Fracture may occur of the implant or bone surrounding the implant if a patient was to sustain a significant fall or trauma.
-In these cases the hip revision may be necessary to restore mobility.
+In these cases the implant will need to be revised to restore mobility.

 Some patients have had a metal-on-metal hip replacement.
 These were used in the hope that the metal bearing would reduce wear and loosening of the implant in the younger more active patient.
 Sadly a number of people have reacted to these implants.
 These reactions have caused local tissue damage surrounding the implant and elevated cobalt and chromium ions in the bloodstream.
 This does not occur in every patient and many people are functioning well and remain happy with their hip replacement.
 A metal-on-metal hip replacement requires surveillance with x-rays.
 If there is any concern over the health of the hip, blood tests are performed and a scan of the hip typically MRI or ultrasound is performed.